HubBucket-Team/gdc-docs/docs/Visualization_Documentation/GeneEntity.md

-# Gene Entity Page
+# Gene Page

-The gene entity page describes each gene with mutation data featured at the GDC and provides results related to the analyses that are performed on these genes.
+The gene page describes each gene with mutation data featured at the GDC and provides results related to the analyses that are performed on these genes.

 ## Summary

-The summary section of the gene entity page contains the following information:
+The summary section of the gene page contains the following information:

 [![Gene Summary](images/GDC-Gene-Summary.png)](images/GDC-Gene-Summary.png "Click to see the full image.")